Administration

 How can I delete an integration?

-When you open the Catalog tile in the Administration as an Administrator, you will see the Integrations tab after selecting a catalog object type.
-A list of already configured integrations is displayed here, if any have been configured for this catalog object type.
+If you have the Administrator user role and open the Catalog tile in Administration, you will see the Integrations tab after selecting a catalog object type.
+Here, a list of already configured integrations is displayed for this catalog object type, if any exist.

 The list of remaining integrations is then updated automatically.